silshack/fall2013/_posts/2013-08-29-ubuntu-first-steps-and-jekyll.md

 layout: post
 author: gmclendon
 categories: howto
-title: How to get Jekyll running locally on Ubuntu (and other things to do after setting up VirtualBox)
+title: Post install Ubuntu tips & Jekyll setup
 ---

 Disclaimer: this worked for me, I hope it works for you.
-I've only tested it in a limited fashion on a local VM, but that's it.
+I've only tested it in a limited fashion.
 Please comment if you have issues or fixes.
 I'm also a terrible technical writer, so feel free to tell me what I messed up.

 ##Virtual Box Extras
 So, you have Ubuntu installed on your brand new VirtualBox and are trying to figure out what to do next.